olivierots/terraform-aws-vpc-project/README.md

  * 4 subnets, two in each regions, one is public & the other one is private for front end & back end purposes
  * for redundancy puprpses, if one availability zone goes down, the users can still acess the app through a different availability zone
-*  the application load balancers are placed in front of the public ec2 to distrubulte traffic evenly and scale accordingly in case of a massive surge in load
+*  the application load balancers are placed in front of the public ec2 to distribute traffic evenly and scale accordingly in case of a massive surge in load
-*  the loab balancers willa also perform healthchecks constantly
+*  the loab balancers will also perform healthchecks constantly
 *  2 security groups will be created - one the for ssh & the other one for http
 *  the public ec2 will be provisionned with an apache web server, then echo their hostname using aws user-data
 ```